Webinar no 1 on Night Flights

 Martin Kessel described the European Aircraft Noise Services (EANS – eans.net).

-Webinar no 1 on Night Flights
+Webinar No 1 on Night Flights

 The first UECNA seminar on Night Flights on October 21 was a great success with participants from all over the world.
 This will lead to more intensive contacts between groups within and outside Europe.